jmoenig/Snap/help/XML.md

 | width | number | none |

 Some elements, like `<script>`, have a fixed width, while others, like `<p>`, have a variable width.
-By default, variable-width elements take up as much horizontal space as needed.
-If the contents overflow, they take up as much horizontal space as possible, dividing it evenly amongst themselves.
+By default, paragraphs take up as much horizontal space as needed.
+If the contents overflow, they take up as much horizontal space as possible, dividing it evenly among themselves.
 ```
 <column>
     <p>I am my parent's width.</p>
-    <p>I am also my parent's width.
+    <p>I am also my parent's width.</p>
 </column>
 <row>
     <p>I am half my parent's width.</p>
     <p>I am also half my parent's width.</p>
 </row>
 ```
+Columns and script diagrams with text annotations are also considered variable-width and will evenly divide horizontal space among themselves.

-The `rel-width` (relative width) attribute can be used to change this, by specifying elements' widths as a ratio.
+The `rel-width` (relative width) attribute can be used to change this behavior, by specifying elements' widths as a ratio.
 For example, the widths of these elements are 2:1:
 ```
 <row>
     <p rel-width="1">I am one-third my parent's width.</p>